renewablefunding/js_codechallenge/README.md

 1. Enter an address and a date range (default to the past seven days).
 1. See table-like presentation of sunrise time, sunset time, and day length.
 Each row would be a day in the requested range.
-1. A user can sort the table by any of the columns ascending or descending.
+1. A user can sort the table by date range in ascending or descending order.
 1. A user can click on a row in the table to view more detailed data about that date (additional info like solar noon, civil twilight begin/end, & c. is displayed).
 On this page, please include a display of rfNauticalAfternoon, defined by our business people as the time elapsed from solar noon until the end of nautical twilight.

 #### Bonus options: